xmercerweiss/blog-generator/README.md

  ## Overview
  This program will generate an index page, listing the titles of each entry in order, and generate the webpages for each entry.
 The index will automatically link to each entry from its title.
-Templates must be given, via the `CONF` file, for both the index and the entries.
+Templates must be given, via the `main.conf` file, for both the index and the entries.
 (One template will be used by all entries.)

  Each template must be a valid HTML document with `#CONTENT#` in place of where the content